Mickey Deans, Judy Garland and Johnnie Ray at Chelsea Register Office, March 1969

 Judy Garland applying makeup before her last ever concert in Denmark 1969

-A young pretty actress called Billie Carlton had a starring role on stage at the huge Victory Ball held at the Albert Hall on 28th November 1918.
-Tatler had a few months previously described one of her appearances on a London stage, saying that she had: ‘cleverness, temperament and charm.
-Not enough of the first, and perhaps too much of the latter.’
+Seventeen days after World War One had ended, a young pretty actress called Billie Carleton had a starring role at the huge Victory Ball held at the Albert Hall on 28th November 1918.
+One newspaper described her appearance:

 It seemed that every man there wished to dance with her.
 Her costume was extraordinary and daring to the utmost, but so attractive and refined was her face that it never occurred to any one to be shocked.
 The costume consisted almost entirely of transparent black georgette.

-Although she she was well on the way to becoming a star her career was being held back by, what was becoming a rather obvious and large drug habit, and unfortunately the girl with too much charm and the daring costume was found dead in her Savoy Hotel suite by her maid the morning after the Victory ball.
+Carleton was well on the way to becoming a big star by now but her career was continually being held back by what was becoming a rather obvious and large drug habit.
+And, unfortunately, the girl with too much charm and the daring costume was found dead in her Savoy Hotel suite by her maid the morning after the Victory ball.
 She was just 22 years old.

 A gold box containing cocaine was found at her bedside and at the inquest it was suggested that she had died of ‘cocaine poisoning’.
 Although it was more likely that a combination of cocaine and some kind of depressant helped end her short life.